Find out if you’re eligible, and how much your employer can claim if they put you on temporary leave ('furlough') because of coronavirus (COVID-19).

 - You are an agency worker

 - You are a company director

 - You are a contractor with public sector engagements in scope of IR35 off-payroll working rules (IR35)

 - You are a salaried member of a Limited Liability Partnership

 Detail on how this scheme can apply to you is set out at the end of this guidance.

 How much you’ll get

-- will pay you at least 80% of your usual monthly earnings, up to a maximum of £2,500, as your wage
+- will pay you at least 80% of your regular monthly wages, up to a maximum of £2,500, as your wage

 - can choose to pay you more than the grant - but they do not have to

-If you’ve been employed (or engaged by an employment business in the case of agency workers) for a full year, employers will claim for the higher of either:
+If your pay varies and you’ve been employed (or engaged by an employment business in the case of agency workers) for a full year, employers will claim for the higher of either: